 Let’s first determine what causes couples to fight during a remodel.
-There are the obvious ones; stress, money and disrupted schedules.
+Money, big decisions and disrupted schedules.

 Remodels by their very nature are stressful.
 Someone is going to come into your home and rip it apart.
 You need to trust this person and the plans they will be following.
 Does everyone show up when they say they will?
 Does everyone return calls and emails in a timely fashion?
 Do they have a personality you can deal with at the end of each day?

-Make sure both spouses like and are comfortable working with all designers, General Contractors, and tradespeople on the project and that ALL parties are communicative with ALL stakeholders (spouses) during the process.
-They should all be respectful of you, your children, your pets, and your property.
+Make sure both spouses like and are comfortable working with all team members; designers, General Contractors, and tradespeople on the project.
+Make sure ALL parties are communicative with ALL stakeholders (spouses) during the process.
+They should all be respectful of you, your children, your pets, your budget and your property.
+They should be open to questions and requests for clarification, not annoyed or seemed bothered.

 Make sure the space has been fully explored, as many existing conditions as possible have been discovered and the work you need done is clearly documented.
 Previous work done to a home may not be up to code or was never permitted.
 You may also discover the work you need done requires you to upgrade other systems in your home.
-These may require additional money.
-We can discover many of these items through research with the city and by fully documenting the existing conditions.
+These may require additional time & money.
+We can discover many of these items in the consultation phase of a project and with drawings, thorough research with the city and by fully documenting the existing conditions.

 Make sure you have a plan for how you will deal with this.
 Will you set up a kitchenette in the basement or a corner of the living room with a microwave and small fridge?
 Will you eat out every night?
 Or will you simply move to a hotel and not have to deal with any of it?
 Know these costs and include them in your budget!
 The more each family member knows, the more easily everyone can adjust their schedules and expectations.